-While originally intended to be a simple rewrite of the original AWK bot in C, it fairly quickly became a playground, and it eventually got me into writing the rest of the package.
+The IRC bot.
+While originally intended to be a simple rewrite of my old GNU AWK bot in C, it fairly quickly became a playground, and it eventually got me into writing the rest of this package.

 Regular releases are sporadic. git master should be stable enough.
 You can get a package with the latest development version from Archlinux’s AUR.

 Build dependencies: CMake, pkg-config, asciidoctor, awk, liberty (included)